gabrielgt3k/gabrielgt3k/README.md

 - 🧑I'm from Caruaru - PE, Brazil, but i'm living in Goiânia - GO, Brazil since 2016.
 - ✨I'm 21 years old,
 - 🏢Work as software developer at [@Oobj](https://www.oobj.com.br/).
-- 🚀I know Javascript, React, React Native, Node.js, Java, SQL, MongoDB, PostgreSQL, Docker, Cypress (i'm pretty sure i know/used more technologies than these but i forgot right now xD)
+- 🚀I have experience in projects using CSS, Javascript, React, React Native, Node.js, Java, Spring, SQL, MongoDB, PostgreSQL, Docker
 - 🌱 I’m currently learning  python and django
 - ⚡I'm planning to study about Angular and spring for improve my JAVA skills
 - 👯 I’m looking to collaborate more in the open-source community